The world can learn from Bhutan!

 The Kingdom is the only carbon neutral country in the world.

+It even has a negative Co2 balance.
 The air is pure in the truest sense of the word.

 Bhutan has always believed in nature conservation.
-More than 70% of the country is covered with forest and will remain so,
+More than 70% of the country is covered with forest and will remain so, Bhutan has committed to this.
+Thousands of trees are replanted here every year.
+The whole country is divided into 9 nature reserves.

 The mountains are considered sacred in Bhutan, so extreme mountaineering is prohibited.